GO-SHIP-Oceanography/.github/contributing.md

 The [Turing Way guide](https://the-turing-way.netlify.app/reproducible-research/vcs/vcs-git) is a useful guide for those new to these ideas.

-We suggest that you perfom your initial upload from a branch, allowing the code to be reviewed before it is contributed to the main branch, and checked to ensure that it works and is reproducible.
+We suggest that you perform your initial upload from a branch, allowing the code to be reviewed before it is contributed to the main branch, and checked to ensure that it works and is reproducible.
 To do this run: